lminaudier/trajectory/README.md

 This gem is a wrapper to the Thoughbot's Trajectory app ([apptrajectory.com](http://apptrajectory.com)).

+This is *work in progress* but you'll have read access to
+- projects
+- stories
+- iterations
+- ideas
+- updates

+Comments, Uploads wrappers are missing.

+No write wrapper is provided at the moment.

 ## Installation

 Add this line to your application's Gemfile: